 Sterilising Your Guinea Pig

 The guinea pig is able to breed all year-round, with birth peaks usually coming in the spring; as many as five litters can be produced per year.
 The gestation period lasts from 59–72 days, with an average of 63–68 days.
-Males reach sexual maturity at 3–5 weeks; females can be fertile as early as four weeks and can carry litters before they are adults.
+Males reach sexual maturity between 3 to 5 weeks old; females can be fertile as early as four weeks old and can carry litters before they are adults.
 Females that have never given birth commonly develop irreversible fusing of the pubic symphysis, a joint in the pelvis, after six months of age.
 If they become pregnant after this has happened, the birth canal will not widen sufficiently; this may lead to dystocia and death as they attempt to give birth.
-Females can become pregnant 6–48 hours after giving birth, but it is not healthy for a female to be thus constantly pregnant.
+Females can become pregnant 6–48 hours after giving birth, but it is not healthy for a female to be this constantly pregnant.

-Do NOT fast your Guinea Pig before you bring her to the hospital.
-Please bring a small lunch pack with when you drop her off at Hilton Vet.
+Do NOT fast your guinea pig before you bring her to the hospital.
+Please bring a small lunch pack with her when you drop her off at Hilton Vet.
 We need to get her to eat as soon as she wakes up from anaesthesia.

 Guinea Pig Castration

-Do NOT fast your Guinea Pig before you bring him to the hospital.
-Please bring a small lunch pack with when you drop him off at Hilton Vet.
+Do NOT fast your guinea pig before you bring him to the hospital.
+Please bring a small lunch pack with him when you drop him off at Hilton Vet.
 We need to get him to eat as soon as he wakes up from anaesthesia.

 Recommended Diet For Guinea Pigs